 - 1. Go to Dell Support Site. - 2.
-Go to Identify your product or ask support.
-In the box, enter the product identifier, model, service request or describe what you are looking for, and then click Search. - NOTE: If you do not have the Service Tag, click Detect This PC.
-The site automatically detects your device, and you can then click Explore Product Support to go to the support page for your device.
-You can also use the product ID or manually browse for your computer model. - 3.
-Click Drivers & Downloads. - 4.
+Go to Identify your product or search support.
+In the box, enter the product identifier, model, service request or describe what you are looking for, and then click Search. - NOTE: If you do not have the Service Tag, use the SupportAssist to automatically identify your computer.
+You can also use the product ID or manually browse for your computer model.

+- 3. Click Drivers & Downloads.
+Expand Find drivers. - 4.
 Select the operating system installed on your computer. - 5.
 In the Category drop-down list, select BIOS. - 6.
 Select the latest version of BIOS, and click Download to download the BIOS file for your computer. - 7.
-After the download is complete, navigate to the folder where the BIOS update file has been saved. - 8.
-Double-click the BIOS update file and follow the on-screen instructions.
+After the download is complete, browse the folder where you saved the BIOS update file. - 8.
+Double-click the BIOS update file icon and follow the on-screen instructions.
 For more information, search in the Knowledge Base Resource at Dell Support Site.